-During the second quarter of 2016, the Company recorded \$13 million of restructuring charges consisting of \$8 million of employee-related severance and other costs due to the execution of global IT outsourcing contracts, \$3 million of employee-related severance costs associated with the Company's optimization initiative in South America and \$2 million of costs attributable to the 2015 Port Colborne plant sale.
-The Company expects to incur additional costs of approximately \$6 million in the second half of 2016 related to the IT outsourcing project.
+For the nine months ended September 30, 2016, the Company recorded \$15 million of restructuring charges consisting of \$10 million of employee-related severance and other costs due to the execution of global IT outsourcing contracts, \$3 million of employee-related severance costs associated with the Company's optimization initiative in South America and \$2 million of costs attributable to the 2015 Port Colborne plant sale.

-On September 8, 2015, the Company announced that it plans to consolidate its manufacturing network in Brazil.
-Plants in Trombudo Central and Conchal will be closed and production will be moved to plants in Balsa Nova and Mogi Guaçu, respectively.
-The consolidation should be complete by the end of 2016.
+On September 8, 2015, the Company announced that it planned to consolidate its manufacturing network in Brazil.
+Production at plants in Trombudo Central and Conchal has ceased and will be moved to plants in Balsa Nova and Mogi Guaçu, respectively.
+The plant closures should be complete by the end of 2016.
+In the third quarter of 2015, the Company recorded total pre-tax restructuring-related charges of \$12 million related to these plant closures, consisting of a \$10 million charge for impaired assets and \$2 million of employee severance-related costs.